 - Educational Foundations – Total of 18 credits

 Suggested foundational courses:

-- Curriculum and Teaching – 15 to 24 credit hours: courses that encourage a broad, critical understanding of school, pedagogy, and society.
+- Curriculum and Teaching – 15 credit hours: courses that encourage a broad, critical understanding of school, pedagogy, and society.

 - Research and Methods of Inquiry – 15 credit hours: Normally students take courses from a variety of qualitative and epistemological methodologies to guide in dissertation research.

 - Dissertation – 12 credit hours: ELC 799 Dissertation